Welcome to our Reception class!

 Mrs Maughan, Mrs Burgess & Miss Clarke

 Our reading area has been enhanced with a talking stories CD player.
-Up to six children at a time can enjoy listening to familiar stories visualising it as they listen.
-We will discuss what they think the characters and setting look like and be practising using any new vocabulary they have heard in a sentence.
-We have also added masks from the stories to help with retelling them.
+Up to six children at a time can enjoy listening to familiar stories.
+We will discuss what they think the characters and setting look like and be practising using any new vocabulary they have heard.
+We have also added puppets from the story sacks to help with retelling them.

 Routines in Reception

-Our P.E. lessons take place on Wednesday but if the weather is fine we may venture out at other times.
-Please ensure that your child has a P.E. kit with shorts, t-shirt and pumps at school.
-Tracksuits may be worn when the weather is cold.
+Our P.E. lessons take place on Monday.
+Please ensure your child comes dressed in PE kits on this day.
 Children should have their hair tied back and earrings must either be taken out or covered.
 Please send in some micropore tape or plasters to cover their earrings.
-Also, the children are encouraged to bring labelled water bottles to access during the day.
-The children also need to bring their school planner diaries everyday.

 Reading at home

-We try to read with the children as often as possible at school and ask that the children read with an adult at home as often as possible.
-Reading books are changed daily for the children that have finished their book.
+We read with the children through individual, guided reading and whole class reading.
+We will stamp diaries to let you know when your child has read.
+We ask that the children read with an adult at home as often as possible.
+Ten minutes a day really does make all the difference.
 Please ensure reading diaries are in school every day.

 www.phonicsplay.co.uk -- some nice games for practising phonics